 When David Cameron dies, will we be poring over his shirt-and-tie combos and obsessing over his hair?
 No. We’ll be engaging in a far more intelligent debate about his policy decisions, failures, and overall contribution to politics.

 She may have been the first female PM, but that doesn’t mean all she had to contribute was shoulder pads and hairspray.
-This woman led the deregulation of the stock exchange (screwing our country in years to come), destroyed the Northern industries, led us into the Falklands - to mention but a few much more significant contributions than simply ‘sex appeal’.
+This woman led the deregulation of the stock exchange, destroyed the Northern industries, led us into the Falklands - to mention but a few much more significant contributions than simply ‘sex appeal’.